dchen741/dchen741.github.io/README.md

   * Use **html-webpack-plugin** for index.html
   * Use babel as a loader so that the .babelrc can transform jsx to js
 5. Create app folder where the actual application lives.
 Webpack will bundle this into a bundle.js and index.html that the site will use to display
+6. Added in a server.js so can test everything locally, including hot-loading